The Great British Bake Off series 10: Episode 3: Bread

-For this week's signature challenge, the bakers were asked to make a filled tear & share loaf, from a yeasted dough, in three hours.
-Paul's technical challenge required the bakers to make eight burger baps, along with four veggie burgers to go inside half of them, in two hours 30 minutes.
+For this week's signature challenge, the bakers were asked to make a filled tear & share loaf from a yeasted dough in three hours.
+Paul's technical challenge required the bakers to make eight burger baps along with four veggie burgers to go inside half of them in over two hours.
 The showstopper challenge required the bakers to make a display of artistically scored decorative loaves (minimum of two loaves) in five hours.